MCP Security, Data Flow, and Permissions

 - Reuses the same infrastructure and security boundaries (networking, encryption, IAM, auditing) as Glean search and assistant

-- Presents one or more per-server URLs (e.g.,
+- Presents one or more per-server URLs (for example,

-Glean's remote MCP server is the recommended and supported deployment model for all production use cases, accessed over HTTPS from MCP hosts (ChatGPT, Claude, VS Code, etc.) and officially supported by Glean for major MCP hosts.
+Glean recommends the Glean remote MCP server as the supported deployment model for all production use cases, accessed over HTTPS from MCP hosts (ChatGPT, Claude, VS Code, etc.) and officially supported by Glean for major MCP hosts.

-For information about local MCP servers (development-only, not recommended for production), see Appendix: Local MCP Servers at the end of this document.
+For information about development-only local MCP servers, see Appendix: Local MCP Servers at the end of this document.

 3. Identity, Authentication, and Authorization